BonnierNews/eslint-config/README.md

 A major change from eslint 8 is that only one `eslint.config.js` file will be used, placing a specific configuration file in a folder will not behave in the same way as in 8 where it would inherit the configuration from files from the root folder, and the new recommendation is to just have one `eslint.config.js` at the root of the repository.

+One major change from eslint 8 is that in order for ignores to be global they need to be added in a single config at the root level.
+If you just use the `@bonniernews/eslint-config` you will have it included, but if you construct your own set of rules you need to add it manually to your config file, otherwise eslint will run on files in terraform directories and such.

 The different rule sets have changed name and behaviour: